joel-beck/readnext/docs/overview.md

 !!! info

     This aspect of the project is still a work in progress.
-    We'll soon add documentation on how users can get recommendations for unseen papers 🚀
+    We'll soon add detailed documentation on how users can get recommendations for unseen papers 🚀

 When the query document isn't part of the training corpus, the inference process is a bit more complex.
-Ideally, users should provide all model inputs, such as the query document's abstract, global document characteristics, arxiv labels, and complete lists of citing and cited papers.
+In principle, users have to provide all model inputs, such as the query document's abstract, global document characteristics, arxiv labels, and complete lists of citing and cited papers.

-Since citation information can be hard to come by, our goal is to automatically fetch this data from the Semantic Scholar API using only the query document's Semantic Scholar URL.
+Since citation information might not be readily available, our goal is to automatically fetch this data from the Semantic Scholar API using only the query document's Semantic Scholar URL.

 Keep in mind that inference will be considerably slower for unseen papers compared to those in the training corpus.
-This is because abstract embeddings and pairwise co-citation analysis, bibliographic coupling, and cosine similarity scores concerning all other papers in the training corpus need to be calculated from scratch.
+This is because abstract embeddings and pairwise co-citation analysis, bibliographic coupling, and cosine similarity scores concerning all other papers in the training corpus need to be computed from scratch.